The Cattle Drive Protocol¶

 }

-indicates the method to call.
+method indicates the method to call.
 These are implemented as routing keys on the ActivityExchange in cattle_grid, and by default

-delivers the object to the Fediverseupdate_actor
+send_messagedelivers the object to the Fediverseupdate_actordelete_actor

 should be implemented.
 Further methods can be implemented through extensions.

-is the ActivityPub object, e.g. for send_message
+data is the ActivityPub object, e.g. for send_message the

 activity to send.

-Requests and Responses
+Requests and Responses¶

 There are three types of requests and responses:

-allows one to retrieve an object from the Fediverse as an actor
+inforeturns information about the account and underlying servercreate_actorcreates a new actor associated with the accountfetchallows one to retrieve an object from the Fediverse as an actor

 Correlation of request and response is done via correlation id for AMQP and the correlation data for MQTT.
 We assume that these values are uuids.